Stream Radioactivity's Pop-Kissed Punk Masterstroke 'Silent Kill'

 Videos by VICE

-Reminder, Noisey will host Radioactvity at Baby’s All Right in Brooklyn on July 30th with Flesh World and Honey Radar.
-If you happen to be visiting New York this summer, tickets are still available.
+Reminder, Noisey will host Radioactvity at Baby’s All Right in Brooklyn on July 30 with Flesh World and Honey Radar.
+Tickets are still available.

 NOISEY: We first discussed the release about a year ago, and way back then you said that you were pretty deep into writing what would eventually become Silent Kill.